 Lolo Hot Springs Resort sits in the heart of the Lolo National Forest, just under 40 miles from Missoula.
 It not only features natural hot springs pools with temperatures that range from 102 to 106 degrees, but it offers a variety of accommodations, including a campground with tent sites, an RV Park with electric hookups, and cozy cabins.
 There’s also a restaurant and casino, a gallery, volleyball nets, horseshoe pits and live entertainment, along with the opportunities for hiking, horseback riding, fishing and crystal hunting.

 Spa Hot Springs Motel & Clinic, White Sulphur Springs (Nearby Hotels)

 The Flathead, Blackfeet and Crow Indians originally used the mineral waters at Spa Hot Springs Motel to cure chest infections, arthritis and other health conditions.
 As the tribes were at war, in order to soak, they had to call a truce first, and today, this is still thought of as a place of peace.
-It’s the ideal place to enjoy relaxing, with two outdoor pools and one indoor pool, and it’s especially magical in the winter, floating in the water as the snow gently falls all around you.
+It’s the ideal place to enjoy relaxing, with two outdoor pools and one indoor pool, and you’ll find it to be an underrated winter destination as you float in the water as the snow gently falls all around you.
 The motel itself offers basic, clean rooms, and there are a number of dining options nearby.

 Fairmont Hot Springs, Anaconda (Nearby Hotels)